AravindhVishnu/Collection-of-useful-scripts/README.md

 Create a text file which contains detailed computer information: powershell -ExecutionPolicy Bypass -File PathToTheScript

 - MergeStaticLibs.ps1: Merge serveral static libraries into one single static library file which is easy for the client executable to keep track of and use.
+This is the Windows version.

 Instructions: Make sure all the static libraries are placed in the InputFolderPath (at least two static libraries are needed for the merge to work).
 The following path needs to be added to the PATH environment variable:
 C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Tools\MSVC\14.31.31103\bin\Hostx64\x64\

 Above path is correct if Visual Studio 2022 Community version is used.
 For another version of Visual Studio, find out the path to the folder containing lib.exe (Microsoft Library Manager).
+Run the following command in the Powershell console.

 Create the merged static library: powershell -ExecutionPolicy Bypass -File PathToTheScript -InputFolderPath PathToFolderContainingAllStaticLibs -OutputFilePath PathToTheMergedStaticLibFile